Difference of convex algorithms for bilevel programs with applications in hyperparameter selection: Numerical experiments on SV bilevel model selection

-For each experiment, after we obtain the hyperparameters $\hat{\mu}$ and $\hat{\bar{\mathbf{w}}}$ from implementing our proposed algorithm for the bilevel SV classification model and MPEC approach, we calculate their corresponding cross-validation error (CV error) and test error for comparing the performances of these two methods.
-For calculating the CV error, we put $\hat{\mu}$ and $\hat{\bar{\mathbf{w}}}$ back to the lower level problem in (\ref{bilevel_svm_re}) to get the corresponding lower level solution $(\hat{\mathbf{w}}^1,\dots, \hat{\mathbf{w}}^T,\hat{\mathbf{c}})$ and calculate the corresponding cross-validation error $\Theta(\hat{\mathbf{w}}^1,\dots, \hat{\mathbf{w}}^T,\hat{\mathbf{c}})$.
+For each experiment, after we obtain the hyperparameters $\hat{\mu}$ and $\hat{\bar{\mathbf{w}}}$ from implementing our proposed algorithm and MPEC approach {for the SV bilevel model selection}, we calculate their corresponding cross-validation error (CV error) and test error for comparing the performances of these two methods.
+For calculating the CV error, we put $\hat{\mu}$ and $\hat{\bar{\mathbf{w}}}$ back to the lower level problem in problem (SVBP) to get the corresponding lower level solution $(\hat{\mathbf{w}}^1,\dots, \hat{\mathbf{w}}^T,\hat{\mathbf{c}})$ and calculate the corresponding cross-validation error $\Theta(\hat{\mathbf{w}}^1,\dots, \hat{\mathbf{w}}^T,\hat{\mathbf{c}})$.
 Next, as in \cite{kunapuli2008classification} we implement a post-processing procedure to calculate the generalization error on the hold-out data for each instance.
 In particular as suggested in \cite{kunapuli2008classification}, since only two thirds of the data in $\Omega$ was used in each fold while in testing we use all the training data from $\Omega$, we should solve the following support vector classification problem with $\frac{3}{2}\hat{\lambda}=\frac{3}{2\hat{\mu}}$ and $\hat{\bar{\mathbf{w}}}$ as hyperparameter to obtain the final classifier $(\hat{\mathbf{w}}, \hat{c})$.
 Then the test (hold-out) error rate is calculated as:

 where sign($x$) denote the sign function.
 Note that for each $(\mathbf{a}_i, b_i)$ in the test set ${\cal N}$, $|\mathrm{sign}(\mathbf{a}_i^T\hat{\mathbf{w}}-\hat{c})-b_i|$ is either equal to zero or $2$ and hence the test error is the average misclassification by the final classifier.
 The achieved numerical results averaged over 20 repetitions for each dataset are reported in Table \ref{numerical_result}.
-Observe from Table \ref{numerical_result} that our proposed iP-DCA always achieves a smaller cross-validation error, which is exactly the value of upper level objective of bilevel problem \eqref{bilevel_svm_re}.
-Furthermore, the time taken by our proposed iP-DCA is much shorter than MPEC approach.
-And the test errors of our proposed iP-DCA and MPEC approach are similar and iP-DCA achieves a smaller test error than MPEC approach on dataset ``diabetes\_scale".
-And it is observed that different values of $\epsilon$ and $tol$ do not influence the cross-validation error obtained by iP-DCA much. iP-DCA can obtain a relatively good solution without requiring a small $tol$.